jamesloper/psa.hux.com/_posts/2017-08-03-primitive.md

 **How do we win?**
 Engaged communities serving one another through a platform that promotes access, trust, reciprocity, and delightful relationships

+**What is our positioning?**
+Sell on trust and efficiency, surprise with value

 **What's the business model?**
 Value is driven by size and engagement — size affords selection and activity is leveraged to improve working relationships